 (...) (see 3.2.5, the mobile platform)

 4.Conclusion

+Introduction Again state our goals and how/if we have achieved them.
+Focus on learnings.

 Working in, around and across the street is a diverse and very complex matter.
 The many actors involved pose a great challenge and so it is difficult to recognise the levers in an urban ecosystem.
 On one hand, we were fascinated by the similarities to game mechanics and on the other hand by the almost endless possibilities to act, intervene and discuss.
 Since a city consists of a multitude of different individuals, it is just as difficult to find a uniform problem as it is to find a uniform solution.
 We quickly realised that the possibility to act can only happen locally and directly.
 An approach that is to be applied to an entire neighbourhood or a city did not seem appropriate in such a situation.
 It would immediately lead to an exclusion, in which a decision-making group would be created for organisational and time reasons.
 This also led to the fact that we decided against a project that is to be located in service design and presents a planned out solution at the end.
 We want to show the diversity of ideas and present the system of a street as diverse as it actually is.
 This happens primarily when people meet and discuss together.
 Creating this possibility was our main goal in the second part of our bachelor thesis.